rebotnix/RB-ENGINE/README.md

 ./rb_engine dist_hellow/hello.js

 # App encryptor
-To use the file encryptor, it is necessary that you before have packed the file with the file packager to one single file.
+To use the app encryptor, it is necessary that you before have packed the file with the file packager to one single file.

 Now to encrypt and generate an img file,  you can execute (execute it from the production folder)